Hello DIY slipcover makers! Today I want to share a few good resources for making your own box cushion covers.

 I know the thought of measuring, cutting and assembling all of those pieces — top, bottom, boxing panel, welt cord and, ugh, the dreaded zipper panel — stops you in your tracks.

-Kim’s Upholstery tutorial is a short video showing how she assembles the pieces for a box cushion.
+Kim’s Upholstery tutorial is a quick video showing how she assembles the pieces for a box cushion.
 Her speedy method is commonly used in professional workrooms.
 Great for you advanced sewers who can manage the short cuts.